MinecraftMediaLibrary/EzMediaCore/README.md

 ## List of Tasks
 A list of the tasks I need to do can be found [here](https://github.com/PulseBeat02/MinecraftMediaLibrary/issues/3).
 I am currently working on a ton of support for other operating systems.
-It currently only works on Windows, but hopefully I can get it to work on MacOS and Linux systems soon.
+It currently only works on Windows, but hopefully I can get it to work on Linux systems soon.

 ---